 According to WorkHealthLife.com, “Current statistics show that 25 percent of people over 55 experience some form of mental health issue but many go undiagnosed or untreated (especially men).”

 1 out of 4 Baby Boomers experiences one of many forms of mental health.
 How many of those, and maybe this includes you, are going untreated or even undiagnosed?

 There is good news.
-Acknowledging or being diagnosed with a mental health issue is not something to be ashamed of.
+Acknowledging or being diagnosed with a mental illness is not something to be ashamed of.
 There is great power in knowing and understanding your mind and your body.

 When you know what you may be struggling with, you also can begin to understand how you can treat it.
 What you have the power to do, on your own, can impact your mental and physical health in a multitude of ways.

-Exercise has always been one of the greatest ways to treat many physical and mental health-related issues.
+Exercise has always been one of the greatest ways to treat many physical and mental hygiene-related issues.

 What Areas of Mental Health Issues Typically Affect Baby Boomers?